NVIDIA/NeMo/docs/source/nlp/prompt_learning.rst

       '<|VIRTUAL_PROMPT_0|> Context: another paragraph Question: a different question related to paragraph Answer: ' ]

 Instead of prompt dicts, you can also pass in a list of string paths to .json files on which you want to run inference.
-Similarly for all other senarios, just add virtual_prompt_model=True if you're using a p-tuned/prompt-tuned model.
+Similarly for all other scenarios, just add virtual_prompt_model=True if you're using a p-tuned/prompt-tuned model.

 Example prompt learning script: `NeMo/examples/nlp/language_modeling/megatron_gpt_prompt_learning.py.py <https://github.com/NVIDIA/NeMo/blob/main/examples/nlp/language_modeling/megatron_gpt_prompt_learning.py>`__.